This article provides 6 boutique owner tax tips to keep your business afloat.

-This is coming from a boutique-loving, skirt-wearing, I-want-to-be-your-friend kind of gal who also happens to be an accountant and has worked at The Hub for a few years.
+This is coming from a boutique-loving, skirt-wearing, I-want-to-be-your-friend kind of gal who also happens to have financial and accountant experience and has worked at The Hub for years.

 (*I have nothing against people named Gary or those who work in the Payables Department; I simply needed a name to use!)

 Here are a few easy to follow tax tips for you to make keeping your financials organized is a breeze.
 So, the thought of Gary no longer gives you nightmares.

 6 Tax Tips for Boutique Owners

 1. Keep your business and personal expenses separate.